gravitational/teleport/rfd/0096-helm-chart-revamp.md

 Headless services selecting auth pods with a specific version should contain on-ready endpoints to ensure the rollout happens only when all pods are completely terminated.
-The means setting `spec.publishNotReadyAddresses: true`.
+This means setting `spec.publishNotReadyAddresses: true`.

+This rollout approach might take some time on largest Teleport deployments.
+This is not an issue per-se but has to be documented, as users running with `--atomic` or `--wait` might have to increase their Helm timeouts.

 Note: Teleport does not officially support multiple auth nodes running under different major versions.
 The recommended update approach is to scale down to